Secondhand Lions

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Walter, a shy and insecure 14-year-old boy, sits anxiously in a car with his irresponsible mother Mae who is driving him to be dumped at his great-uncles' remote Texas farm for the summer while she attends "court reporting school" in California..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Mae abandons Walter at the farm, driving away despite his protests.
 Walter is left alone with two hostile strangers in the middle of nowhere with no way to leave.
 His ordinary world of depending on his unreliable mother is completely disrupted..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.